 What Tool is Used?

-The most popular dowsing tool, however, is the dowsing rod.
-It’s a simple tool – nothing more than a forked branch cut from a live tree.
-You can use virtually any kind of tree, but Y-shaped sticks from willows, witch hazel, and various fruit and nut trees seem to be the most popular.
+However, the most commonly used tool in dowsing is the dowsing rod.
+This trusty tool is nothing more than a simple forked branch cut fresh from a tree.
+You can use branches from nearly any type of tree, but those from willows, witch hazels, and various fruit and nut trees seem to do the trick best.

 How to Dowse for Water